darentanrw/h2computing-public/README.md

-# H2 Computing Summarised Notes
+# H2 Computing 9569 Notes

 ## Using this repository
 Hey there, I'm Daren :D, I took the `A Level Computing 9569 Syllabus` in 2021.
 I struggled a little with the theory side of things, because there weren't really any standardised resource, so I thought that I should open source my notes, and hopefully this repository helps you!
 If there are any issues / better implementation of code, feel free to open issue requests.